middyjs/middy/README.md

 ### Handling errors

-But what happens when there is an error?
+But, what happens when there is an error?

 When there is an error, the regular control flow is stopped and the execution is moved back to all the middlewares that implemented a special phase called `onError`, following